My name is Neil Hinrichsen. I'm a change agent working towards a better world in South Africa.

 The startup in a warehouse

 I began with my first startup while still studying Psychology and Computer Science at UCT.
 We pioneered online bureau services in SA and represented many leading technology companies in Southern Africa.
 We were the first company on the Internet in SA and the third company in the world to become a regional partner for Netscape.
 I learned a lot from participating in their global programmes.
-The company was acquired by Datatec in 1997.
+Realtime was acquired by Datatec in 1997.

 The life-changing break

-After selling the company I moved to Knysna, became a Christian, started working with families and teens, taught sports skills to small kids, and became involved in conservation.
+After selling my company I moved to Knysna, became a Christian, started working with families and teens, taught sports skills to small kids, and became involved in conservation.
 A friend and I started the process that ultimately led to the Garden Route being declared a Protected Area.

-My friend Hannes van Rensburg, then CIO of Sanlam, invited me to cofound a new company with him doing mobile payments.
+My friend Hannes van Rensburg, then CIO of Sanlam, invited me to cofound a new company with him doing mobile payments across the developing world.
 We were funded by Sanlam, Venfin and later Mark Shuttleworth.
 After two intense years of crafting strategy I left to spend more time working with people.
 Fundamo grew to 250 people operating in 26 countries and was ultimately acquired by VISA for $110m

-I currently mentor startups through various programmes.
-I'm also an Entrepreneur-in-Residence at the CSIR, advise TIA on their technology investments, served on the advisory board to establish Stellenbosch University's LaunchLab incubator, and am an Accredited Specialist with the University of Pretoria.
+I also mentor startups through various programmes, am an Entrepreneur-in-Residence at the CSIR, advise TIA on their technology investments, served on the advisory board to establish Stellenbosch University's LaunchLab incubator, and am an Accredited Specialist with the University of Pretoria.
 I've also been a mentor and judge for the Cape Town Entrepreneurship Competition, Startup Weekend, LaunchCapeTown, the eKasi Entrepreneurship Conference and IBM SmartCamp among others, and spoken at conferences across Southern Africa.